DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-checkpoints.md

 ---

 ## Mandatory Check-in

+This is a mandatory meeting with a TA during week 3.

+Deadlines:
+* You must agree on an appointment time with your TA by the end of week 2.
+* You must submit the write-up for the meeting 24 hours before the meeting itself.

-This is a mandatory meeting with a TA during week 3-4.
-Given that you have been working on the project for 3 weeks now, this checkin is to make sure you that you are making progress in the right direction and are not stuck anywhere and on track for your checkpoint.
-Make an appointment with your domain TA and discuss the following:
+Given that you have been working on the project for 3 weeks now, this check-in is to make sure you that you are making progress in the right direction, are not stuck anywhere, and on track for your project checkpoint.
+Make an appointment with your TA and discuss the following:

-1. Current status
+1. A short summary of, and current status of your project
 2. Any challenges you might be facing and any questions you have regarding organizing your code.

 This is different from your weekly section meetings in the sense that this is more about making sure that your ideas and code are coming together cogently.

-Submission:
+Please submit a brief write-up on Canvas:
-* Github repo link.
+* Project Github repo link (should be public).
-* Report with the following sections:
 * An abstract of your problem statement (revised proposal)
   1. This can be copied from your proposal.
-     2. Idea is to capture things that have changed from what you proposed which tends to happen once you actually start working on a problem statement.
+  2. Idea is to capture things that have changed from what you proposed, which tends to happen once you actually start working on a problem statement.
-     3. Points 2, 3, and 4 should follow from this.
 * Tasks completed till now.
 * Current tasks and concerns/issue if any.
-  * Future plan.

 ## Project Report Checkpoint